 Meanwhile, 55 miles down the road in Frankfort, Col. Edmund was training a gimlet eye on what this other Taylor was selling.
 When Col. Marion began marketing a brand he called “Fine Old Kentucky Taylor,” Col. Edmund exploded, claiming that it infringed on his similarly named “Old Taylor.”
 In 1903 he took his Louisville rival into Jefferson County Circuit Court seeking $100,000 in damages (more than $2.5 million today) and an injunction on further marketing of Old Kentucky Taylor.
 He claimed that Col. Marion’s whiskey, a blended and to his mind “inferior” product, was creating confusion among consumers with his quality straight bourbon.

 Col. Edmund may have made a mistake by suing in a Louisville court.
 Local judges almost everywhere were reluctant to find against a resident businessman on trademark issues and Col. Marion, despite his Louisiana origins, had become highly regarded in Louisville commercial circles.
-The decision gleefully was quoted in an ad, shown below, that Col. Marion placed in the Wines & Spirits Journal, a leading trade publication.
+The decision gleefully was quoted in an ad, shown above, that Col. Marion placed in the Wines & Spirits Journal, a leading trade publication.
 He quoted from the court decision: “The defendant, Marion E. Taylor (Wright & Taylor) in branding his bottles, cases, packages and barrels with the trade mark “Taylor,” or “Old Taylor,” or “Kentucky Taylor,” or “Fine Old Kentucky Taylor,” had a perfect right to brand them.”
 The judge went on to deride Col. Edmund’s claim of priority of adoption, dismissed the case and charged him court costs.

 Gloating on the part of Col. Marion was short lived.
 Subsequently Col. Edmund took his case to the Kentucky Court of Appeals in a case known as “E.H.
 Taylor, Jr. & Sons Co. v.
 Marion E. Taylor.”
 This time Col. Edmund got some satisfaction.
 Although the court denied damages and allowed Col. Marion to continue to use the Old Kentucky Taylor brand name, it granted an injunction that required that he advertise it as a blended product, thereby presumably reducing likelihood of confusion with Old Taylor.
 The court also found that Col. Marion “intentionally” had tried to mislead the public through his advertising practices.
 As shown below, some Col. Marion ads subsequently hewed the court line: Old Kentucky Taylor was described as a blend.